Outfield Arm Strength

 In SwingVantage Motion Lab

-SwingVantage can estimate release velocity and track crow-hop timing from uploaded outfield throwing video, helping players identify whether mechanics or raw effort is the larger factor limiting their throw quality.
+SwingVantage can estimate release velocity and track crow-hop timing from uploaded outfield throwing video.
+This helps players identify whether mechanics or raw effort is the larger factor limiting their throw quality.

 Related terms